Creating a Climate Fit

 We know this to be powerful because we have a history of creating new models.
 Programs like our Net-Works™ initiative, which sources material for carpet tiles from discarded fishing nets, show what can be accomplished when new thinking is applied to materials sourcing.
 Not only do the old nets get a new life, the villagers who collect them enjoy a cleaner environment and a new measure of economic independence.

 Meanwhile, organizations like Science Based Targets are helping companies set measurable goals to reduce their greenhouse gas emissions.
-At the same time, the Living Building Challenge and Architects Advocate are working to shape the way we build healthy and livable communities through different but closely-aligned approaches.
+At the same time, non-profit organizations like Architects Advocate are trying to change industry from the inside.

 Let Nature Cool